wpwoodjr/plex-docker/README.md

 ```
 Then in Plex your music will still be in `/home/user/Music`, pictures in `/home/user/Pictures`, and videos in `/home/user/Videos`.

-## Other settings
+## Other settings (optional)
-Other settings in `conf` should be configured as follows:
+At this point you can proceed to `Starting the Plex container` below, or you can tweak these settings in `conf`:

 ### `config`
 This is where Plex maintains its media database and configuration.